FasterXML/jackson-dataformat-cbor/README.md

 ## Status

-First complete version from master (2.3.2-SNAPSHOT) works and implements complete support, except following:
+First complete version from master (2.3.2) works and implements full support for all levels (streaming, data-binding, tree model), with following exclusions:

 * While tags are written for some types (`BigDecimal`, `BigInteger`), they are not handling on parsing

 other than this, module is complete and passes basic tests, but has not been used for production systems.

-Version 2.4 is expected to be the first "official" release
+Version 2.4 is expected to be the first "official" release.

 # Maven dependency